tzConnectBerlin/prediction-market-contracts/docs/whitepaper.md

 At the creation of a prediction market in Krisa, a Tezos address has to be specified which has the ability to resolve the market (ie. attest to the outcome having become known).
 For live markets, this address is expected to be a Tezos smart contract, serving as business logic and a transform over the data provided by a trusted on-chain oracle, to ensure reliability and accuracy of the result.

-Once a market had been resolved, $Q$ outcome tokens pertaining to the confirmed outcome expire at a price of $Q * (1 - \sigma)$ currency tokens, while its counterpart expires at a value of $0$.
+Once a market had been resolved, $1$ outcome tokens pertaining to the confirmed outcome expires at a price of $1 - \sigma$ in currency tokens, while its counterpart expires at a value of $0$.

 ## Liquidity seeding and auction phase